-Since the NBA first played in Europe in 1993 -- at Wembley Arena -London has hosted four games and seven teams.
+Since the NBA first played in Europe in 1993 -- at Wembley Arena -- London has hosted four games and seven teams.

 The NBA says basketball has grown in the U.K., and that club membership doubled over the last four years ahead of the 2012 Olympics.
 The NBA will also support the London Youth Games, which tips off in May.

 In addition to digital game maker EA Sports, which has been the presenting sponsor since the inaugural tour in 2006, others on board include Adidas, American Airlines, Champion and Coca-Cola.
 Spalding, the official basketball of the NBA, will serve as the tour's official supplier.
-The Las Vegas Convention and Visitors Authority will act as a marketing partner in London and join all partners in conducting NBA-themed promotional activities to reach basketball fans around the game at The O2.
+The Las Vegas Convention and Visitors Authority will serve as a marketing partner in London and will join all partners in conducting NBA-themed promotional activities to reach basketball fans around the game at The O2.

 Grassroots efforts for last year's tour included EA Sports-hosted skills challenges in London and Paris.
 Says David Pekush, EA Sports marketing manager: "The full scale of [our] involvement in this year's tour is not 100% determined yet, since we are at the start of the planning phase at the moment.